Thank you to all students and families who completed the Count Me In LKDSB student demographic data census. The census is now closed.

 The voluntary and confidential student demographic data census will collect information from students in Kindergarten to Grade 12 on the following categories:

-- What is the first language(s) you learned to speak as a child?
+- What is the first language(s) you learned to speak as a child and still understand?

 - Do you consider yourself a Canadian?